 - Cloud will aggressively promote change, but organizational silos are the enemy of change.
 The faster you eliminate silos, the faster your cloud adoption will succeed, and the faster you start delivering customer value.

-- Your technology teams don’t yet understand cloud, so they will need training and certification.
+- Your technology teams don’t yet understand cloud, so they will need enterprise training and certifications.
 This converts resisters into advocates, and provides essential skills for understanding fault-tolerance, availability, automation and good security practices.

 - Your IT people are smart and capable, though probably beaten down.
 You need to trust these teams fully, and allow them to deliver up to the finish line without dealing with endless internal roadblocks.
 These people are critical to your success — so help them help you.